microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 * All Virtual Machines have the latest Windows and Linux updates installed
 * You can browse through the software inventory of your Virtual Machines
 * You can use VM Insights to get a detailed view of your Virtual Machines
+* You can view the compliance state of the Administrator Group Policy

 ## Learning resources